Zwilla/aeternity-testnet/docs/testnet.md

 # How it works!
-The script 'setup_test.sh' will copy 3 times the testnet-folder into:
+The script ' [setup_test.sh](https://github.com/Zwilla/aeternity-testnet/blob/master/setup_test.sh) ' will copy 3 times the testnet-folder into:
 - aeternity-testnet3010
 - aeternity-testnet3020
 - aeternity-testnet3030